satrio-pamungkas/satrio-pamungkas/README.md

 ### Hello there 👋
-Welcome to my profile, you can call me either Satrio or Raihan
+Welcome to my profile, you can call me either Satrio or Raihan.
+To view my portfolios, please click [here](https://bit.ly/raihan-satrio-portfolios)

 ### About Me
 I'm a passionate programmer who seeks to explore technology broadly and keeps enhancing knowledge with the concept of lifelong learning.
 I have several experiences working on web and android applications.
 As a human being, I'm also happy to take part in several non-profit communities and open source projects..
 I'm a both practitioner and researcher on computer science and software engineering discipline (my research publication is [here](https://scholar.google.com/citations?hl=id&user=mASXQXcAAAAJ)).
 Here are my known as :